 • Children 3 years and older usually do one poo every day.

-• Children under 3 years usually do more than poo every day.
+• Children under 3 years usually can do many poos a day or may not.

 • Breastfeeding babies and infants may not do one poo every day, but if the poo is soft, your child is not constipated.